-- Makes little or no progress, even when teaching approaches are targeted particularly in a child's identified area of weakness. - Shows signs of difficulty in developing literacy or mathematics skills which result in poor attainment in some curriculum areas. - Presents persistent emotional or behavioural difficulties which are not improved by the behaviour management techniques usually employed in the school. - Has sensory or physical problems, and continues to make little or no progress, despite the provision of specialist equipment. - Has communication and / or interaction difficulties, and continues to make little or no progress.
+- Makes little or no progress, even when teaching approaches are targeted particularly to a child's identified area of weakness - Shows signs of difficulty in developing literacy or mathematics skills which result in poor attainment in some curriculum areas - Presents persistent emotional or behavioural difficulties which are not improved by the behaviour management techniques usually employed in the school - Has a confirmed medical sensory or physical need. - Has communication and / or interaction difficulties, affecting progress.